 - It needed to be able to jib and be well rounded enough for hitting jumps.

-One gigantic push for me to buy the 2022 Ultrafear was that it was upgraded to Capita’s Resort V1 Profile this year.
-I love that because I was already used to riding this board profile from using the DOA as my all-mountain board last season.
+One massive push for me to buy the 2024 Camber Ultrafear was that it was upgraded to Capita’s camber Resort V1 Profile.
+I love that upgrade because it is the same profile as the Capita DOA, which I was used to riding already.

 So How Does the New Capita Ultrafear Feel to Ride?